-There are community resources in Columbus that can help you through this time, and there are plenty of activities, virtual and in-person for you to enjoy.
+There are community resources in Columbus that can help you through the pandemic – or whatever life throws are you, and there are plenty of activities, virtual and in-person for you to enjoy.
 Check out our weekend events calendar for things to do every weekend!

 If you have questions or need help with resources, call 2-1-1.
 Operators will help connect you to resources and social programs.